Bullous pemphigoid is a skin disorder characterized by blisters.

 This disorder usually occurs in older persons and is rare in young people.
 Symptoms come and go.
 The condition often goes away within 5 years.

 Most people with this disorder have itchy skin that may be severe.
 In most cases, there are blisters, called bullae.

 - Blisters are usually located on the arms, legs, or middle of the body.
-Some people develop blisters in the mouth.
+In rare cases, blisters can form in the mouth.

 - The blisters may break open and form open sores (ulcers).